Flank/flank-dashboard/metrics/web/docs/01_web_module_architecture.md

 > Explain what are the application layers and why do we need them.

 The next level of abstraction is `layers`.
 We should divide our application into several layers - the `domain`, `data`, and `presentation` layers to separate the business logic from the frameworks used, like `Flutter` or `Firebase`.
 Each of the layers has it's own responsibilities.
-The `data` layer responsible for saving and loading data from persistent store, the `domain` layer responsible for data processing and interaction with `data` layer.
-The `presentation` layer responsible for displaying the data to the user and gives an ability for user to interact with data.
-So, these layers encapsulates the business logic of different application layers and makes our application more maintainable.
+The `data` layer responsible for saving and loading data from the persistent store, the `domain` layer responsible for data processing, and interaction with the `data` layer.
+The `presentation` layer responsible for displaying the data to the user and gives an ability for the user to interact with data.
+So, these layers encapsulate the business logic of different application parts and make our application more maintainable.
 Also, it allows us to write more granular tests and test different pieces of the application separately from each other.

 > Explain the clean architecture dependency rule.

-The dependency defines how the application components should behave to each other and helps to avoid dependencies that will reduce the maintainability and testability of the application.
+The dependency rule defines how the application components should behave to each other and helps to avoid dependencies that will reduce the maintainability and testability of the application.
 Let us consider the components diagram that explains the dependencies between the application components according to the dependency rule:

 ![Dependency rule diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/software-platform/monorepo/widget_stucture_organization_document/metrics/web/docs/diagrams/dependency_rule_diagram.puml)

 ## Metrics Web Application modules
 > Explain the components of the application module.

 As we mentioned above, our application is divided into modules.
 Each module is a set of related functionality (use cases) that has at least one page (or screen) in it to display and interact with data.
-Also, each module is divided into `data`, `domain`, and `presentation` layers that contains different parts of functionality (persistent store interaction, data processing, etc.).
+Also, each module is divided into `data`, `domain`, and `presentation` layer that contains different parts of functionality (persistent store interaction, data processing, etc.).

 So, each module consists of:
 1. The `data` layer that provides an ability to work with persistent storage.
-2. The `domain` layer that contains the main business logic and `entities` for this module.
+2. The `domain` layer contains the main business logic and `entities` for this module.
 3. The `presentation` layer that displays the data and provides an ability to interact with it.

 > List all current modules.